Mixed Quintet

-Mixed Quintet is an album by American jazz violinist Leroy Jenkins, recorded in 1979 for the Italian Black Saint label.
+Mixed Quintet is an album by American jazz violinist Leroy Jenkins, recorded in 1979 for the Italian label Black Saint.

 Regarding the album's title, Jenkins stated: "I called it mixed... because the quintet contains brass, reeds and strings, a mixture of instruments.
 I wanted to emphasize that this is different than the regular jazz quintet of a rhythm section and two front men."
 Concerning the music, he commented that it "isn't dependent on changes, it's dependent on direction.
 Where it came from and where it's going.
 Some people would call that open-ended, but it's not.
 We usually don't repeat the same heads, but we often work in a structure of theme / improvisation / theme / improvisation.
 So you know where you are coming from, and where you've got to go, and you've got a little time to make the ascent, the descent, or whatever is called for."